aerogear/aerogear-unifiedpush-server/README.md

 ## Releasing the UnifiedPush Server

 The content of the [Release Process](https://github.com/aerogear/collateral/wiki/Release-Process-(Java)) is valid for this project as well.
-However, to build the `distribution` bundle, you need to include these profiles:
+However, to build the full `distribution` bundle, you need to fire off the release like:

 ```
+## prepare the release and define the TAG and adjust the versions:
+mvn release:prepare -Dtag=x.y.z.Final -Darguments=-Dgpg.passphrase=$MY_SECRET_PASS_PHRASE -Pdist,test

+## run the actual release process and load the artifacts to JBoss Nexus
-mvn release:GOAL -Pdist,test
+mvn release:perform -DperformRelease=true -Darguments=-Dgpg.passphrase=$MY_SECRET_PASS_PHRASE -Dgpg.useagent=true -Pdist,test
 ```

 ## Contributing

 If you would like to help develop AeroGear you can join our [developer's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev), join #aerogear on Freenode, or shout at us on Twitter @aerogears.